meshcloud/meshcloud-docs/docs/cloudfoundry.domains.md

 ## DNS and Load-Balanacer Setup

 Registering a Private Domain will not associate it with a external DNS system.
-In order to correctly receive and forward incoming traffic for the private domain to your Apps, you need to setup DNS records.
-You can either setup DNS records for each hostname under your domain individually or use DNS wildcard records so that Cloud Foundry.
+In order to correctly receive and forward incoming traffic for the private domain to your Apps, you need to setup DNS records and you may also have to provision a load-balancer/reverse-proxy service.

-### For HTTP Traffic

-To receive HTTP traffic, set a DNS CNAME record to point to a shared domain of the Cloud Foundry platform hosting your apps, for example `cf.eu-de-darz.msh.host`.
-You can list the shared domains of a Cloud Foundry platform using `cf domains`.

-### For HTTPS Traffic

-The best way to receive HTTPS traffic is to provision a pre-configured load-balancer as a service (LBaaS) from the Cloud Foundry marketplace.
-This load-balancer needs to be configured to terminate SSL for your private domain and forward traffic to the Cloud Foundry Router (an example for such a service is the [osb-lbaas](osb.lbaas.md) service on the [meshcloud federation](federation.index.md)).

-An LBaaS Service Instance will typically have a static IP address.
-You will need to create a DNS A record for your domain to this loadbalancer.
+Please contact your platform operator for details.